androiddevelop/hexo-search/plugin/README.md

 # hexo-search-data-plugin

-Generate JSON data in the hexo blog for search。
+Generate JSON data for search in the hexo blog。

-Current version: v1.0.0

 Screenshot:
 ![hexo-search.jpg](hexo-search.jpg)